 To be eligible for funding, all new applicants who wish to submit an application shall have a representative present at ONE of the grant application workshops.

-Current FFY2022 grantees are not required to attend.
+Current FFY2023 grantees are not required to attend.

-For FFY 2023, the workshops will be held in-person.

-To register for the workshop, click on the appropriate link below for the workshop you plan to attend prior to January 3, 2022 https://www.eventbrite.com/e/2023-gohs-grant-application-training-mandatory-tickets-221987930877
+For FFY 2024, the workshops will be held in-person.
+To register for the workshop, click on the appropriate link below for the workshop you plan to attend prior to January 9, 2023

-January 5, 2022

-10:00am

-Chattahoochee Tech North Metro Campus

-5198 Ross Road, Bldg D

-Acworth, GA 30102

-See Attachment E
+January 11, 2023 10:00am Chattahoochee Tech North Metro Campus 5198 Ross Road, Bldg D Acworth, GA 30102 See Attachment E Click here to register for the North GA Workshop